-31. How does ISS' evaluation of stand-alone non-employee director equity compensation plans differ from evaluation of employee plans?
+29. How does ISS' evaluation of stand-alone non-employee director equity compensation plans differ from evaluation of employee plans?

 Stand-alone director equity plans are not evaluated under the Equity Plan Scorecard model.
 ISS evaluates the plan's cost (against a plan cost (SVT) benchmark and, in rare cases, a burn rate benchmark).
-The burn rate benchmark applies only when the number non-employee director equity awards surpasses the number granted to employees.
+The burn rate benchmark applies only when the number of shares underlying non-employee director equity awards surpasses the number awarded to employees.

 Occasionally, non-employee director equity plans will exceed the SVT or burn rate benchmark when combined with employee equity compensation plans.
 In such cases, ISS supplements the non-employee director plan analysis with a qualitative review of board compensation to determine whether the plan, in combination with total compensation for outside directors, is beneficial to shareholders' interests.
-This qualitative review is case-by-case and it will determine the vote recommendation (see below).
+This qualitative review is case-by-case and will determine the vote recommendation for the director equity plan proposal (see below).
 In any event, ISS will generally recommend against a stand-alone non-employee director equity plan that contains egregious features; for example, if the plan permits non-shareholder approved option repricing.

-32. What factors are considered in ISS' qualitative review of director pay for the purpose of director equity plan approval?
+30. What factors are considered in ISS' qualitative review of director pay for the purpose of director equity plan approval?